 Prospect list building is a crucial part of outbound sales process.
 The first step is defining your ideal customer profile (ICP).
 But as soon as you’ve done that, you actually need to find the right accounts, people and their contact details.
 Here’s a tool stack for the step two.
 A collection of outbound prospect list building tools and services that will help you regularly feed Woodpecker with fresh contacts.

 And here we go with the fifth part of our Prospect List Building Tools series.
 Meet Pardeep Kullar and Joe d’Elia, who have created and are developing Anymail finder.
-Learn about the Chrome plugin that will help you build targeted email lists based on LinkedIn search (and will automatically visit your prospects’ LinkedIn profiles at the same time).
+Learn about the Chrome plugin that will help you build targeted email lists while visiting prospects websites.
+Discover a tool that will find email addresses in bulk for a list of names and companies you’ve prepared in a spreadsheet.

 Obviously, any cold email campaign cannot exist without prospects.
 So as soon as we’re ready to get about crafting our cold emails, we also need to find our prospects’ adressees.
 In step one, we define the profile of our ideal prospect.
 But in step two, it’s time to look for some actual contact data.